sacdallago/biotrainer/docs/adrs/ADR002_trainer_module.md

 ### Decision/Solution:
 Trainer class is split up in 3 parts:
-* EmbeddingsLoader that only handles loading of the embeddings
+* embeddings.py that only handles loading of the embeddings
-* PredictionIOHandler that creates torch datasets from the input files and embeddings
+* TargetManager that creates torch datasets from the input files and embeddings and handles class_weight calculation
-* The Trainer class itself that handles the general aspects of training and is given two instances of the objects above
+* The trainer itself that handles the general aspects of training and uses the functionalities from the scripts above.
+It was eventually kept to be a function rather than a class, to simplify readability of the pipeline.
+Only very time-consuming functions, i.e. `_do_and_log_training()` and `_do_and_log_evaluation()` have been separated to individual functions.
+The functionality described in the TrainerGeneral class above is of course kept, but executed consecutively in the `training_and_evaluation_routine()`.